mario-ezquerro/pyvmwareclient/usr/local/README.md/README.md

   03. Connection RDP using client Remminia(linux) or Windows Client (Windows MacOS)
   04. Connection VRMC add to menu.
   05. Connection console wiht HTML Client
-  06. Power on and power off VM
+  06. Power on
-  07. Reset hard y soft VM
+  07. Reset hard y soft
-  08. Reboot a VM
+  08. Power off hard y soft
   09. Change or Add Notes
-  10. Display tecnical Info about VM
+  10. Display tecnicla Info about VM
-  11. Display Info about host (when connection vcenter)
+  11. Display Infor about host (when connection vcenter)
-  12. Display Grafic about data host
-  13. Display Grafic about data VM
-  14. Save and Load the data VM in csv file format
-  15. Show event an error in a VM
-  16. Search with name or ir or mac table

 ## Example of  screenshots the are made with wx-windows